amio/eloc/README.md

   </style>
   ```

-- https://math.now.sh/ is your friend for embedding math equations in slides.
+- https://math.now.sh/ is your friend for embedding math equations.

 ## See Also

 - [markdown-deck](https://github.com/amio/markdown-deck): a web component for presenters

+## Prior Art

+- [mdx-deck](https://github.com/jxnblk/mdx-deck) - If you want to enhance slides with React, this is the one.
+- [slides.com](https://slides.com) - Beautiful and powerful, the final choice for full featured presentation.

 [npm-src]: https://badgen.net/npm/v/eloc
 [npm-href]: https://www.npmjs.com/package/eloc